-- 501.03.09 Mixing.
-Produce concrete by central plant mixing according to Subsection 601.03.08.
-The Engineer may allow the use of truck-mixed concrete in the construction of small or irregular areas, such as crossovers, temporary openings, turnouts, narrow or irregular widening, and other areas where hand finishing is allowed.
-The Department will allow truck mixing for shoulder construction.
-The Department reserves the right to stop the use of truck-mixed concrete in construction of concrete pavements, bases, and shoulders when concrete fails to conform to the specified requirements for proportioning, consistency, slump, or expected strength.
-Perform truck mixing according to Subsection 601.03.08. - 501.03.10 Delivery.
-Deliver according to Subsection 601.03.07 except when concrete produced by central mixing is delivered by approved truck mixers, the Engineer will allow maximum slump applicable to truck-mixed concrete. - 501.03.11 Placing Concrete.
+501.03.09 Mixing.
+Produce concrete by mixing according to Subsection 601.03.08.
+The Department reserves the right to stop the use of the mixing method in the construction of concrete pavements, bases, and shoulders when the concrete fails to conform to the specified requirements for proportioning, consistency, slump, or expected strength.

+501.03.10 Delivery.
+Deliver according to Subsection 601.03.07 except when concrete produced by central mixing is delivered by approved truck mixers, the Engineer will allow maximum slump applicable to truck-mixed concrete.

+501.03.11 Placing Concrete.
 Obtain the Engineer's approval of the condition of the base course before placing any concrete.
 Deposit the concrete on the grade to require as little rehandling as possible.
 Unless hauling equipment is equipped with means for discharge of concrete without segregation of the materials, unload the concrete into an approved spreading device and mechanically spread it on the grade in a manner to prevent segregation of the materials.
 The Department will not require a mechanical spreader for PCC Base.
 Perform necessary hand spreading with shovels, not rakes.